 Applying for grants and scholarships can be a long and tedious process, and you should begin as soon as possible to guarantee timely access to funds.
-To begin this process, consider creating a budget that details the anticipated expenses they may incur as a result of your projects.
-When creating a budget, remember to be realistic, conservative, precise, and include justification.
+To begin this process, consider creating a budget that details the anticipated expenses you may incur as a result of your projects.

-- Be Precise: Make sure that the needs included in your budget adequately represent the needs of your project.
-When applying for funding, ensure that expenses listed in your budget and the requirements of your project are in agreement.
+Be Precise – Make sure that the needs included in your budget adequately represent the needs of your project.
+When applying for funding, ensure that the expenses listed in your budget and the requirements of your project match.

-- Provide Justification: Even if not specified, it is always helpful to include a justification or narrative section when submitting a budget for funding.
-Use this section to briefly explain why your expenses are necessary and how you plan to thoughtfully use funding for academic contribution and humanitarian benefit.
+Provide Justification – Even if not specified, it is always helpful to include a justification or narrative section when submitting a budget for funding.
+Use this section to briefly explain why your expenses are necessary and how you plan to thoughtfully use the funding for academic contribution and humanitarian benefit.